 One product manager in particular, we’ll call him, “Ned,” would say “No” before I even got to the verb in my sentence.
-I’m not sure if it was because he didn’t think the tools would be useful, practical to make or just that he over-toasted his Pop-Tart that morning.
+I’m not sure if it was because he didn’t think the Fantasy Football tools would be practical or just that he over-toasted his Pop-Tart that morning.

 I imagine the people that came up with the Top 13 FREE Fantasy Football Draft Tools You Must Use never had a burnt Pop-Tart.